Search for a course

 This Ofqual regulated qualification is designed to be flexible to meet the real life needs of those who are currently working in the industry and for those who want to work with dogs and want to learn more about canine nutrition.

-A career involving canine nutrition is a fascinating specialism, the commercial canine food industry is vastly in growth and there is a demand for more canine nutrition experts to contribute to efforts towards optimising canine health and wellbeing.
+A career involving canine nutrition is a fascinating specialism, the commercial canine food industry is vastly increasing in growth and there is a demand for more canine nutrition experts to contribute to efforts towards optimising canine health and wellbeing.
 This qualification will equip learners with the required skills to work within the industry and will provide a practical working knowledge of canine anatomy and nutrition needs.

 What you will study: